Free MQTT Broker: Exploring Options and Choosing the Right Solution

 Free Quota

-EMQX Serverless includes a monthly free quota of billing units, ensuring you can enjoy a complimentary MQTT service as long as your usage stays within this quota.
+EMQX Serverless includes a substantial monthly free quota.
+As long as your usage stays within this quota, your MQTT broker remains completely free.

 By setting the Spend Limit to 0 and utilizing the free quota, you can streamline your operations without any initial costs and without the need for a credit card.

-To give you a vivid idea of how much are 1 million session minutes and 1 GB of traffic:
+To clarify what 1 million session minutes and 1 GB of traffic mean:

-Assuming an average message size of 500 bytes, it is estimated that approximately 2,147,483 messages can be sent and received in a month.
-With 23 MQTT clients, each client could send and receive around 130 messages per hour continuously for a month.
-It is obvious that the free quota can support small-scale IoT scenarios with ease.
+A single MQTT client connected for a month uses about 43,200 session minutes, so 1 million minutes could support around 23 clients.
+With an average message size of 500 bytes, approximately 2,147,483 messages can be sent and received in a month.
+This allows each of the 23 clients to send and receive about 130 messages per hour continuously, indicating that the free quota is suitable for small-scale IoT scenarios.

 Spend Limit